SnG1205/BookmarkingTool/README.md

 - Read from file line by line, if URL contains the keyword.
 - Add this URL to a List.
 - Return List.

+## Filtering Bookmarks by Rating
+- Take list of bookmarks
+- Sort each mark comparing the rating
+- Bookmark with higher rating should appear first on the list
+- Return List.